Network Configuration

 The TURN server works as a traffic relay between devices when a direct connection cannot be established due to NAT or other network restrictions.
 To traverse NAT with the help of the TURN server, you need to specify hostname, login, and password.

-To send invitations to a scheduled conference, you need to set up integration with the outgoing mail server.
-To do it, go to Administration → Network → SMTP, enter the required data, and click the Test and save connection button.
+To send invitations for a scheduled conference, you need to set up integration with the outgoing mail server.
+To do this, go to Administration → Network → SMTP, enter the required information, and click the Test and save connection button.

-Go to the Administration → Network → Network interfaces section to check the system name, MAC address of the network card (interface) or to select the IP addressing mode (static or DHCP).
-If static mode is selected, you will also need to set:
+Go to Administration → Network → Network interfaces to view the system name, MAC address of the network card (interface), or set the IP addressing mode (static or DHCP).
+If the static mode is selected, you must also set the following:

 • IP address